eislab-cps/m7011e/6-argocd-gitops/argocd-install/README.md

 # Install Argo CD (namespace will be created automatically)
 helm install argocd -f values.yaml -n argocd --create-namespace .

-# Wait for installation to complete
+# Wait for installation to complete (this may take 2-3 minutes)
 kubectl get pods -n argocd -w
 ```

+The installation job will automatically:
+1. Install ArgoCD from official manifests
+2. Configure ArgoCD for Traefik ingress (insecure mode with TLS termination)
+3. Set the external URL from your `values.yaml`
+4. Restart the server to apply configuration

+No manual configuration needed!

 ## Access Argo CD